Remote Work Frequently Asked Questions

 Are employees who were hired from a remote work announcement required to complete a WFA?

-Yes, all remote employees (local and non-local) must sign a WFA, including employees who were hired from a position advertised as remote work.
+Yes, all remote employees must sign a WFA, including employees who were hired from a position advertised as remote work.
 The only exception is if the selectee from a remote announcement chooses to not become a remote employee and does not choose to request any workplace flexibilities.
 For the WFA, a note can be added in the comment box indicating that the employee was hired from a remote work announcement.

 What hours am I expected to work as a remote employee?